orchetect/CrappKit/README.md

 # Cr*appKit*

-Ever wish building AppKit UI programmatically was more like SwiftUI?
+Ever wish programmatic AppKit UI was more like SwiftUI?

-Enter CrappKit: (Not too) crappy pseudo-declarative AppKit UI.
+Enter CrappKit: The (not too) crappy pseudo-declarative AppKit UI.

 ```swift
 class ViewController: NSViewController {